-3.1 Cut and Fill Batter Protection
+Cut and Fill Batter Protection

-Initial planting of vetiver hedges on cut and fill batters was carried out in December 1998.
-Very good establishment of vetiver hedges was achieved 5 weeks after planting.
+The initial planting of vetiver hedges on cut and fill batters was carried out in December 1998.
+Very good establishment of vetiver hedges was achieved five weeks after planting.

-Vetiver hedges were almost 1m high three months after planting and excellent growth reaching 1.5 meter high five months after planting.
-The batters were successfully stabilised by vetiver hedges in April 1999, 5 months after planting.
-This is in sharp contrast to the control areas and those protected with hydromulching, which were badly eroded by the high intensity storms during the wet season.
+Vetiver hedges were almost 1 m high three months after planting and 1.5 m high five months after planting.
+The batters were successfully stabilized by vetiver hedges in April 1999, five months after planting.
+This is in sharp contrast to the control areas and those protected with hydro-mulching, which were badly eroded by the high-intensity storms during the wet season.
 In addition it was also noted that a single vetiver hedge planted on the edge of the road shoulder encouraged the establishment of natural vegetation down the steep fill batter.

-3.2 Gully Erosion Control
+Gully Erosion Control

-In the gullies, establishment of vetiver contour hedges encouraged sheet flow with reduced velocities and the re-establishment of natural vegetation between the hedges.
+In the gullies, establishment of vetiver contour hedges encouraged sheet flow with reduced velocity and the re-establishment of natural vegetation between the hedges.

-3.3 Replacement and Substitution of Road Concrete Shoulder Dykes with Vetiver Hedges
+Replacement and Substitution of Road Concrete Shoulder Dykes with Vetiver Hedges

-The establishment of vetiver hedges on the edge of road shoulder has also successfully replaced the traditional concrete road should dykes.
-This allows controlled low velocity flows down the batter to support natural batter revegetation but also directs large flows to concrete batter chutes.
-In addition the dense hedges also trapped gravel moving from the new road surface thus strengthening the road shoulders.
+The establishment of vetiver hedges on the edge of the road shoulder has also successfully replaced the traditional concrete road shoulder dykes.
+This allows controlled low-velocity flows down the batter to support natural batter re-vegetation but also directs large flows to concrete batter chutes.
+In addition, the dense hedges also trapped gravel moving from the new road surface, thus strengthening the road shoulders.

-3.4 Application of Vetiver Contour Hedges in Wide Table Drains
+Application of Vetiver Contour Hedges in Wide Table Drains

-When planting in short rows on contour lines along the table drains, vetiver hedges encourage low velocity sheet flow, trap sediment and promote re-establishment of natural vegetation between the hedges, which further reduce the risk of erosion.
-The conventional practice of constructing rock check dams in these table drains provided no protection against erosion in this highly erodible soil.
+When planting in short rows on contour lines along the table drains, vetiver hedges encourage low-velocity sheet flow, trap sediment and promote the re-establishment of natural vegetation between the hedges, which further reduces the risk of erosion.
+The conventional practice of constructing rock check dams in these table drains provides no protection against erosion in this highly erodible soil.

-3.5 Vetiver Grass used in Combination with Rip-Rap Rock Protection and a Rock Check Dam
+Vetiver Grass Used in Combination with Riprap Rock Protection and a Rock Check Dam

-When planting around rock structures, vetiver hedges with their deep root systems prevent these structures from being undermined.
-Vetiver was very effective in protecting rip-rap rock structures and a rock check dam in a narrow table drain.
+When planting around rock structures, vetiver hedges with their deep roots prevent these structures from being undermined.
+Vetiver was very effective in protecting riprap rock structures and a rock check dam in a narrow table drain.